cortex-lab/Suite2P/README.md

 ### Registration

-* showTargetRegistration --- whether to show an image of the target frame immediately after it is computed.
+* _showTargetRegistration_ --- whether to show an image of the target frame immediately after it is computed.
-* PhaseCorrelation --- whether to use phase correlation (default is phase-correlation, if 0 then cross-correlation used).
+* _PhaseCorrelation_ --- whether to use phase correlation (default is phase-correlation, if 0 then cross-correlation used).
-* SubPixel --- accuracy level of subpixel registration (default is 10 = 0.1 pixel accuracy)
+* _SubPixel_ --- accuracy level of subpixel registration (default is 10 = 0.1 pixel accuracy)
-* kriging --- compute shifts using kernel regression with a gaussian kernel of width 1 onto a grid of 1/SubPixel (default is kriging = 1)
+* _kriging_ --- compute shifts using kernel regression with a gaussian kernel of width 1 onto a grid of 1/SubPixel (default is kriging = 1)
-* maxregshift --- maximum amount of movement allowed in FOV (default is 10% of max(y pixels, x pixels))
+* _maxregshift_ --- maximum amount of movement allowed in FOV (default is 10% of max(y pixels, x pixels))
-* maskSlope --- slope on the taper mask applied to image (default is 2 pixel exponential decay)
+* _maskSlope_ --- slope on the taper mask applied to image (default is 2 pixel exponential decay)
-* NimgFirstRegistration --- number of randomly sampled images to do the target computation from
+* _NimgFirstRegistration_ --- number of randomly sampled images to compute target image from
-* NiterPrealign --- number of iterations for the target computation (iterative re-alignment of subset of frames)
+* _NiterPrealign_ --- number of iterations for the target computation (iterative re-alignment of subset of frames)
-* smooth_time_space --- convolves raw movie with a Gaussian of specified size in specified dimensions;
+* _smooth_time_space_ --- convolves raw movie with a Gaussian of specified size in specified dimensions;
                       [t]: convolve in time with gauss. of std t, [t s]: convolve in time and space,
                       [t x y]: convolve in time, and in space with an ellipse rather than circle
-* nimgbegend --- number of frames over which to average at beginning and end of experiment (if worried about drift) (default is 0 frames)
+* _nimgbegend_ --- number of frames over which to average at beginning and end of experiment (if worried about drift) (default is 0 frames)

 **Block Registration (for high zoom/npixels)**

-* nonrigid --- set to 1 for non-rigid registration (or set numBlocks > 1)
+* _nonrigid_ --- set to 1 for non-rigid registration (or set numBlocks > 1)
-* numBlocks --- 1x2 array denoting the number of blocks to divide image in y and x (default is [8 1])
+* _numBlocks_ --- 1x2 array denoting the number of blocks to divide image in y and x (default is [8 1])
-* blockFrac --- percent of image to use per block (default is 1/(numBlocks-1))
+* _blockFrac_ --- percent of image to use per block (default is 1/(numBlocks-1))
-* quadBlocks --- interpolate block shifts to single line shifts (6 blocks -> 512 lines) by fitting a quadratic function (default is 1)
+* _quadBlocks_ --- interpolate block shifts to single line shifts (6 blocks -> 512 lines) by fitting a quadratic function (default is 1)
-* smoothBlocks --- if quadBlocks = 0, then smoothBlocks is the standard deviation of the gaussian smoothing kernel
+* _smoothBlocks_ --- if quadBlocks = 0, then smoothBlocks is the standard deviation of the gaussian smoothing kernel

 **Bidirectional scanning issues (frilly cells - default is to correct)**

-* dobidi --- compute bidirectional phase offset from images (default 1)
+* _dobidi_ --- compute bidirectional phase offset from images (default 1)
-* BiDiPhase --- value of bidirectional phase offset to use for computation (will not compute bidirectional phase offset)
+* _BiDiPhase_ --- value of bidirectional phase offset to use for computation (will not compute bidirectional phase offset)

 **Recordings with red channel**

-* AlignToRedChannel --- perform registration to red channel (non-functional channel) rather than green channel **(this assumes that you have a red channel for all recordings in db.expts)**
+* _AlignToRedChannel_ --- perform registration to red channel (non-functional channel) rather than green channel **(this assumes that you have a red channel for all recordings in db.expts)**
-* redMeanImg --- compute mean image of red channel from experiments with red and green channel (you do not need to have a red channel for all db.expts, computes only from db.expred -- so make sure this isn't empty!!)
+* _redMeanImg_ --- compute mean image of red channel from experiments with red and green channel (you do not need to have a red channel for all db.expts, computes only from db.expred -- so make sure this isn't empty!!)
-* REDbinary --- compute a binary file of the red channel (like the green channel binary) from db.expred
+* _REDbinary_ --- compute a binary file of the red channel (like the green channel binary) from db.expred

 output ops.mimgRED will contain mean image (if AlignToRedChannel, redMeanImg or REDbinary = 1)